Skip to the content.

 image

-As you can see, the Hello World is successfully printed on the screen in terminal.
+As you can see, the Hello World is successfully printed on the screen in the terminal.

 Assignments Setup